The most up to date information about our programs can be found in the corresponding Calendar Section.

-- The 30 specified credit hours required under Admission Requirements for the Major in Ocean Sciences or the Major in Ocean Sciences (Environmental Systems);
+- the 30 credit hours required under Admission Requirements for the Major in Ocean Sciences or the Major in Ocean Sciences (Environmental Systems);

 - Statistics 2550 (or equivalent);

-- a minimum of 12 credit hours among:
+- a minimum of 12 credit hours chosen from:

 The dissertation is a crucial part of the program.
 It involves an original piece of research undertaken under the supervision of a faculty member of the Department of Ocean Sciences (or someone holding cross-appointment or adjunct status in the department), as approved by the Head of the Department.
 This segment of the program corresponds to a two-semester linked course (Ocean Sciences 499A/499B; 6 credit hours), where a grade of pass in 499A is required in the first semester to proceed to 499B.